-Opponents of programmed aging are therefore in the position of having to argue that the non-individual evolutionary benefits of a purposely limited lifespan cannot outweigh the zero individual disadvantage of a limited lifespan by enough to cause evolution of suicide mechanisms.
+It is also important to note that according to modern non-programmed aging theories, aging has effectively zero net negative evolutionary effect beyond some species-specific age.
+Opponents of programmed aging are therefore in the position of having to argue that the non-individual evolutionary benefits of a purposely limited lifespan cannot outweigh the zero individual disadvantage of a limited lifespan by enough to cause evolution and retention of suicide mechanisms.
 Such arguments involve comparing different values of zero as in "my zero is more than your zero."
-This leads to endless academic wrangling in which arguments are more philosophical than scientific.
+This leads to endless academic wrangling in which arguments are more philosophical than scientific and increases the importance of direct evidence.

-Since much evidence favoring programmed aging comes from non-mammal species, some proponents of default theories say that evidence from non-mammals should be discounted as irrelevant when discussing mammal aging even though they simultaneously claim that other mammals are relevant to human aging.
-However, the underlying evolutionary mechanics concepts are extremely broad in scope.
+Some proponents of non-programmed theories say that according to their theory evidence from non-mammals should be discounted as irrelevant when discussing mammal aging even though they simultaneously claim that other mammals are relevant to human aging.
+Students of logic will recognize this as circular thinking.
+The underlying evolutionary mechanics concepts are extremely broad in scope.
 Darwin claimed his theory applied to all living organisms.
-The other evolutionary concepts behind default theories and programmed aging theories are similarly broad in application.
-Believers in fundamental limitation theories would like to ignore contrary data from non-humans; believers in default theories depend on multi-species mammal observations but want to ignore contrary non-mammal data.
+The other evolutionary concepts behind non-programmed theories and programmed aging theories are similarly broad in application.
+Believers in fundamental limitation theories would like to ignore contrary data from nonhumans; believers in non-programmed theories depend on multi-species mammal observations but want to ignore contrary non-mammal data.
 Neither group wants to provide a plausible rationale as to why the very broad evolutionary mechanics concepts would work so differently in different species.